ShashikiranP-Sahyadri-ECE/Edge/README.md

 ## 9. Live Classification

 1. Go to **Live Classification**.
-2. Stream data again from your ESP32.
+2. Click on start sampling to stream data again from your ESP32.
 3. See how well the model predicts live data.
 ![12](https://github.com/user-attachments/assets/23e0cd45-ad09-4247-bc72-df7cd7b1e80c)